Creating and Running a Webman Project in ServBay

 bashcomposer --version

-1If Composer's version info is displayed, Composer is ready to use.
+1If Composer version info appears, you’re ready to proceed.

 bashcd /Applications/ServBay/www